Everything You Need to Know About TMJ and Trigeminal Neuralgia

-Trigeminal Neuralgia, also referred to as tic douloureux, is a sudden and severe facial pain originating from the trigeminal nerve.
-Described as an intense, stabbing, and electric shock-like pain, it is considered one of the most excruciating pains that one can experience.
-This is the most common cause of facial pain, especially among people above the age of 50.
+Trigeminal Neuralgia, or tic douloureux, is a sudden and severe facial pain originating from the trigeminal nerve.
+It is described as an intense, stabbing, and electric shock-like pain.
+It is considered one of the most excruciating pains that one can experience.
+This is the most common cause of facial pain, especially among people over 50.

-It typically affects only one side of the face, and it is normally concentrated on the lower part of the face.
+It typically affects only one side of the face and is usually concentrated on the lower part.
 Sometimes it can affect both sides of the face, but it only does so one side at a time.

 Causes of Trigeminal Neuralgia

 Trigeminal neuralgia has numerous causes.
-However, by far, the most common cause of TN is the compression of the trigeminal nerve.
-The trigeminal nerve is responsible for transmitting pain and touch sensations from your face, teeth, and mouth to your brain.
+However, the most common cause of TN is trigeminal nerve compression.
+The trigeminal nerve transmits pain and touch sensations from your face, teeth, and mouth to your brain.